trustedanalytics/platform-appstack/README.md

 # platform-appstack

-CF platform definition files.

-to be used with https://github.com/trustedanalytics/cloudfoundry-mkappstack
+Cloud Foundry platform definition files to be used with https://github.com/trustedanalytics/cloudfoundry-mkappstack.

-(Intel Confidential)